postgrespro/pg_pathman/README.md

     attribute TEXT,
     start_value ANYELEMENT,
     interval ANYELEMENT,
-    premake INTEGER)
+    premake INTEGER DEFAULT NULL)

 create_range_partitions(
     relation TEXT,
     attribute TEXT,
     start_value ANYELEMENT,
     interval INTERVAL,
-    premake INTEGER)
+    premake INTEGER DEFAULT NULL)
 ```
-Performs RANGE partitioning for `relation` by partitioning key `attribute`. `start_value` argument specifies initial value, `interval` sets the range of values in a single partition, `premake` is the number of premade partitions.
+Performs RANGE partitioning for `relation` by partitioning key `attribute`. `start_value` argument specifies initial value, `interval` sets the range of values in a single partition, `premake` is the number of premade partitions (if not set then pathman tries to determine it based on attribute values).
 All the data will be automatically copied from the parent to partitions.

 ```
 create_partitions_from_range(